Gsmok/Equation/readme.txt

 =================
 Author:	Ryuujin
 Project name:	Equation_Solver

-Description:	Prototype version of library able to solve complexes of multiple equations
+Current version: 0.00 (lol, not even)

-				with multiple unknown variables by mathematical non-approximate ways aiming to reduce miscalculation chances to 0%
+Description:	Prototype version of library able to solve complexes of multiple equations with multiple unknown variables by mathematical non-approximate ways aiming to reduce miscalculation chances to 0%

 		The goal of this solver is to be able to find all possible values of choosen unknown compared to others by for example:

 				example1:
 					Input:	4y = x^2 + 25x + 5